kashi618/Atlas-of-Thoughts/College/Modules/Programming/Casting - C.md

 // now it changes age into a float float message = (float)age;
 ```
-- Explicit casting is when you manually cast a variable into another type.

 ## Implicit Casting
+- Implicit casting is when the compiler **automatically** casts a variable to another type

 ```c showlinenumbers
 int var1 = 1